mitalee18/certificate-fetching/readme.md

 ```
 This solution creats a fastAPI running on `http://127.0.0.1:8000/certificate` downloads the csv file directly

+Solution 2 and 3 both are calling an internal package fetch.py which calls censys search api.
+This was done to follow DRY principle

 ## Configuration
 You can modify the following parameters in the script to customize the query and the output: